OCR loops in game design

 Finally, at a macro level, the story binds all OCR loops together by giving them a purpose:

-A good design takes all these levels into account.
+A good design process takes all these levels into account.
 Describing OCR loops can be used as an alignment practice within the team to ensure that the game progression keeps players in a state of flow.